Welcome to our smarter, greener, safer, cleaner new waste service

 Our priority is to improve environmental outcomes and keep costs down so we’re rolling out a safer, cleaner and smarter waste solution.

-The new waste contract is starting 1 July 2019 and to prepare for this you’ll be receiving your new set of waste and recycling bins over the coming months.
+The new waste contract began on 1 July 2019 and over 300,000 new bins are being delivered to households ready for the new service.
 Learn more about your new bins

 Your old bins are being taken away and getting a new life by being recycled into new bins.